telerik/document-processing-docs/knowledge-base/create-custom-image-properties-resolver-net-standard.md

 title: Create Custom ImagePropertiesResolver in .Net Standard
 description: Describes how to create a custom implementation of ImagePropertiesResolver in .Net Standard.
 type: how-to
-page_title: Create custom implementation of ImagePropertiesResolverBase in .Net Standard
+page_title: Create a custom implementation of ImagePropertiesResolverBase in .Net Standard
 slug: create-custom-image-properties-resolver-net-standard
 position: 0
 tags: image, resolver, jpeg, imagepropertiesresolver, netstandard